rjhancock/solaris-vii-games/rules.markdown

 ### Saving Configurations and Reverting to Stock Configuration

-At any point, and for no cost, a ‘mech may be reverted to its stock configuration.
+At any point, and for no cost, a ‘Mech may be reverted to its stock configuration.

-A player may have up to three alternate configurations per BattleMech.
-The parts for each configuration must be purchased separately.
+A player may have up to three alternate configurations per BattleMech ‘stored’ in their stable.

-There is no cost saving for sharing weapons or ammunition between configurations.
-Each new configuration must pay the full market price for each part used.

-The following parts may be shared between design configurations without being purchased again:

-* Engine Type/Rating
-* Armor/Amount
-* Structure Type
+Parts may be freely shared between configurations of the same BattleMech chassis.
+Players using MekHQ may use the MekHQ warehouse system to keep track of parts purchased for configurations.

 There is no cost to switch between configurations.

-If a player already has three saved configurations for a ‘mech, one must be discarded before a new configuration can be made for the ‘mech.
+If a player already has three saved configurations for a ‘Mech, one must be discarded before a new configuration can be made for the ‘Mech.

 If a configuration is discarded, no costs are recouped from the sale of parts.

+Parts which are no longer used by any configuration may be sold for 50% of their original purchase price.

+### Omni-Mechs

+Omni-Mechs may be freely customized without any impact on game play in these rules.

 ### Allowed Parts